Channel 2 (Posadas, Argentina)

-Canal 2 Posadas is an Argentine television station broadcasting from Posadas, Misiones to all the province and, by overspill, to neighboring areas in Paraguay and Brazil.
-The station is owned by La Verdad SRL and is a Telefe affiliate since 2011.
+Channel 2 Posadas, is an Argentine television station broadcasting from Posadas, Misiones, to the entire province and, by extension, to border areas of Paraguay and Brazil.
+The station is owned by La Verdad SRL, and it has been privately affiliated with Telefe since 2011.

 History

 Canal 2 started broadcasting on January 1, 2007.
 It was established the previous year by governor Carlos Rovira using a budget of millions of Argentine pesos, which was not properly disclosed due to lack of transparency.

 Initially, the station relayed programs from Televisión Pública, Encuentro and Telesur.

 In April 2007, petitions were made for Cablevisión Posadas to add the station; its cable slot would replace Crónica TV.
 The arrival was likely made after an agreement with the provincial electricity company upon the increase of the cost of the transport of the cables from 1 peso to 6.

 On December 1, 2011, the station became a Telefe affiliate; while in 2019, it was added to the ARSAT-2 satellite to enable provincial coverage and digital terrestrial coverage.
 HD broadcasts started in mid-2022 and TDA broadcasts on July 5, 2023, on channel 35.1.

 DTT coverage expanded in 2024 to Oberá (channel 19.1), Puerto Iguazú (channel 19.1) and 32.1 (Eldorado (channel 32.1).